simphotonics/lazy_memo/README.md

 In the example above, `y` depends on `x` since the callback passed to the constructor of `y` references `x`.

-The optional parameter `updateCache` can be used strategically to trigger and update of cached variables along the depenedency tree.
-Since the expression `x(updateCache: true)` is called every time the cached object of `y` is updated, an update of `y` triggers an update of `x`.
+The optional parameter `updateCache` can be used strategically to trigger an update of cached variables along the dependency tree.

+In the example above, the expression `x(updateCache: true)` is called every time `y` is updated.
+Therefore, an update of `y` triggers an update of `x`.

-An update of the cached object can also be requested by calling the
+Note: An update of a lazy variable can also be requested by calling the
 method: `updateCache()`.

 ## Examples